 The Minnesota Reformer is an independent, nonprofit news organization dedicated to keeping Minnesotans informed and unearthing stories other outlets can’t or won’t tell.
 We’re in the halls of government tracking what elected officials are up to — and monitoring the powerful forces trying to influence them.
 But we’re also on the streets, at the bars and parks, on farms and in warehouses, telling you stories of the people being affected by the actions of government and big business.
 And we’re free.
 No ads.
 No paywall.
 The Minnesota Reformer and its articles, graphics, and commentary are also free to republish.
 In fact, we welcome and encourage it.
-Please adhere to the following guidelines, and let us know if you republish our stories:
+Please adhere to some simple guidelines, and let us know if you republish our stories.

 Minnesota Reformer is part of States Newsroom, a national 501(c)(3) nonprofit supported by grants and a coalition of donors and readers.

 J. Patrick Coolican

 J. Patrick Coolican is Editor-in-Chief of Minnesota Reformer.
 Previously, he was a Capitol reporter for the Minneapolis Star Tribune for five years, after a Knight-Wallace Fellowship at the University of Michigan and time at the Las Vegas Sun, Seattle Times and a few other stops along the way.
 He lives in St. Paul with his wife and toddler son.

 Rilyn Eischens is a data reporter with the Reformer.
 Rilyn is a Minnesota native and has worked in newsrooms in the Twin Cities, Iowa, Texas and most recently Virginia, where she covered education for The Staunton News Leader.
 She's an alumna of the Dow Jones News Fund data journalism program and the Minnesota Daily.
 When Rilyn isn't in the newsroom, she likes to read, add to her plant collection and try new recipes.

 Senior Political Reporter